cryptidtech/provenance-log/README.md

     // push the entry values
     push("/entry/");

-    // push the signature created using the ephemeral1 key pair push("/entry/proof");
+    // push the signature created using the /forks/child1/pubkey keypair push("/entry/proof");

     // push the vlad